turbinenreiter/MicroPythonSmallSats/text/Background.md

 value = raw_value / 1024;
 ~~~

-The ```1024``` is a magic number, because we don't know what it is.
+The ```1024``` is a magic number, because we do not know what it is.
 The example can be rewritten to give the value an explicit name.
 Depending on whether this value would be constant or variable, this can be done in different ways: the one shown below assumes a constant that is hardcoded at compile time.

 ~~~{.c}
 #define RESOLUTION 1024